 Tag Archive for: Crocodiles of the World

 Our students have talent and ideas to spare!
 While our students in Montpellier are getting involved in a solidarity project in Togo, our students in Nîmes have chosen Senegal and the city of Dakar for the annual humanitarian project organized by the Crocos du Monde association.
-It’s a wonderful initiative that we didn’t want to miss sharing.
+It’s a wonderful initiative that we didn’t want to miss the chance to share.
 Here’s a report and an interview.

-Crocos du Monde: A Nîmes-based nonprofit dedicated to humanitarian causes
+Crocos du Monde: A Nîmes-Based Organization Dedicated to Humanitarian Causes

-Founded in 2007, “Les Crocos du Monde ” is a student organization composed of health sciences students from the Faculty of Medicine at its Nîmes campus.
-Its goal is to enable students to engage in humanitarian activities and raise awareness of global inequalities.
-The association participates in international solidarity projects focused on health and education, made possible through fundraising efforts conducted during the academic year.
+Founded in 2007, “Les Crocos du Monde ” is an association of health sciences students at the Faculty of Medicine on its campus in Nîmes.
+Its goal is to enable students to get involved in humanitarian activities and raise their awareness of global inequalities.
+The association participates in international solidarity projects focused on health and education, made possible through fundraising efforts conducted throughout the academic year.
 Several initiatives have already been carried out in countries such as Cameroon, Burkina Faso, Morocco, and Togo.

 What is the DAKAR Project?